kishansuthar11/Assignment01/README.md

 # Print the result
 print("The sum of", num1, "and", num2, "is:", sum_result)

+output:
+Enter the first number: 11
+Enter the second number: 21
+The sum of 11.0 and 21.0 is: 32.0

 # Question 12
 # Take user's name as input